 What You'll Learn:

-The book imparts a system where profits are prioritized and accounted for first, before considering expenses.
+Differing from other books on accounting, this one imparts a system where profits are prioritized and accounted for first, before considering expenses—aka, Profit First.
 It sets forth a practical and real-life framework for businesses to systematically allocate funds to ensure sustained profitability.

 Why You Should Read It: